Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Summary of results

 The obvious drawback of the SMC$^2$ method is that it is not recursive: {\em both} the use of a particle MCMC kernel\footnote{Particularly note that if we replace the jittering kernel in the proposed Algorithm \ref{alRA} by a particle MCMC kernel, the resulting procedure is not recursive anymore.} {\em and} the computation of the particle weights at time $t$ involve the processing of the whole sequence of observations $y_{1:t}$.
 In particular, a straightforward implementation of the SMC$^2$ algorithm with periodic resampling steps and a sequence of $T$ observations, $y_{1:T}$, yields complexity $O(NMT^2)$.
 In comparison, Algorithm \ref{alRA} is purely recursive, hence for a sequence of observations $y_{1:T}$ the computational cost is $O(NMT)$, i.e., linear in $T$ versus the quadratic complexity of the original SMC$^2$ approach.

-If resampling is performed at random time instants, based on the computation of the NESS, and \begin{itemize} \item the number of particles in the parameter space, $N$, is increased over time (specifically, if a resampling step is taken at time $t'$, then $N \propto t'$ until the next resampling step is taken), and \item the transition kernel $\tau_{t,\theta}$ has a pdf that is bounded and bounded away from zero, \end{itemize} then it is shown in \cite[Proposition 2]{Chopin12} (under some additional simplifying assumptions) that the NESS has a positive lower bound.
-Under the same assumptions on the likelihood function as in \cite{Chopin12}, but without assuming bounds on the density of the transition kernel, we have also shown that the NESS remains strictly positive (bounded away from zero) for Algorithm \ref{alRA} if suitable jittering kernels are used.
-Note that keeping the NESS positive is an indication of numerical stability but not equivalent to uniform convergence of the algorithm in the sense of \cite{DelMoral01c}.
+The linear complexity $O(NMT)$ of Algorithm \ref{alRA}, however, comes at the expense of some limitations compared to the SMC$^2$ technique.
+The most important one is that the approximation errors converge with $\frac{1}{\sqrt{N}} + \frac{1}{\sqrt{M}}$ (see Result \ref{reMu}), hence we need to let $N \rw \infty$ and $M \rw \infty$ for the errors to vanish, while in the SMC$^2$ method it is enough to have $N\rw\infty$ (and keep $M$ fixed).
+If $K=NM$ is the total number of particles in the state space, the optimal allocation for Algorithm \ref{alRA} is $N=M=\sqrt{K}$ and the convergence rate is $K^{-\frac{1}{4}}$ (see Remark \ref{rmMuPi}) while the SMC$^2$ attains a rate $K^{-\frac{1}{2}}$.

-On the other hand, the linear complexity $O(NMT)$ of Algorithm \ref{alRA} comes at the expense of some limitations compared to the SMC$^2$ technique.
-The most important one is that the approximation errors converge with $\frac{1}{\sqrt{N}} + \frac{1}{\sqrt{M}}$ (see Result \ref{reMu}), compared to $\frac{1}{\sqrt{N}}$ in the SMC$^2$ algorithm (independently of $M$).
-In the proposed algorithm, we need to let $N \rw \infty$ and $M \rw \infty$ for the errors to vanish, while in the SMC$^2$ method it is enough to have $N\rw\infty$ (and keep $M$ fixed).
-Another limitation is that the conditional optimal filters $\phi_{t,\theta}$ need to be continuous w.r.t. $\theta \in D_\theta$ in order to ensure the convergence of Algorithm \ref{alRA}, while this is not necessary for the SMC$^2$ method.
-The latter limitation is a direct consequence of not using the full sequence of observations to compute the weights.
+We finally remark that the conditional optimal filters $\phi_{t,\theta}$ need to be continuous w.r.t. $\theta \in D_\theta$ in order to ensure the convergence of Algorithm \ref{alRA}, while this is not necessary for the SMC$^2$, the particle MCMC \citep{Andrieu10} or the nonlinear population Monte Carlo \citep{Koblents15} methods.
+This limitation of the proposed scheme is a direct consequence of not using the full sequence of observations to compute the weights.